Mounting and accessing physical disks from WSL2 using wsl –mount

 wsl.exe --mount \\.\PHYSICALDRIVEX --bare

-Now, within WSL 2, list the blocking devices and its partitions with:
+Now, within WSL 2, list the block devices and their partitions with:

 lsblk